Werner von Janowski: Mission

+Capture

 At 6:30 a.m., under the alias of William Brenton, Janowski checked in at Hotel New Carlisle asking for a room with a bath.
 The son of the hotel owner, Earle Annett Jr., grew suspicious of him, due to inconsistencies with the German spy's story.
 The man said he took the bus that morning before walking to the hotel, but the bus was not going through New Carlisle that day, and even if it had, it would have dropped him off at the hotel.
 Annett also noticed that he spoke English with a Parisian accent, his clothing had European styling, and that he paid for his cigarettes with an obsolete Canadian dollar bill that had not been in circulation for quite some time.
 The stranger also had a strange smell on him; he was using Belgian matches that did not carry the Canadian government seal that was applied to matchbooks at the time.
-Less than three hours after his arrival and before Annett could confirm his suspicions, the stranger paid his bill and made his way to the train station where he had a coffee while waiting for the next train.
+Less than three hours after his arrival and before Annett could confirm his suspicions, the stranger paid his bill and made his way to the New Carlisle train station where he had a coffee while waiting for the next train.